oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 ```
 ### Password JSON Object

-For the JSON type of provider (Azure App Configuration, Azure Key Vault, HTTP/HTTPS, File) the password is an object itself with the following spec:
+For the JSON type of provider (Azure Key Vault, HTTP/HTTPS, File) the password is an object itself with the following spec:

 - `type`
   - Mandatory